anime-pack/better-auth-lists/README.md

 # @anime-pack/better-auth-lists

-> **🚧 Early Development Status**
+> **✅ Production Ready**
 >
-> This plugin is currently in active development and has known TypeScript compatibility issues with Better-Auth v1.4.5+.
+> This plugin is fully compatible with Better-Auth v1.4.5+ and ready for production use.
-> The API surface and types are defined, but require updates to match the latest Better-Auth plugin API patterns.
+> All adapter methods, session handling, and type safety have been verified and optimized.
 >
-> **Status:** Core functionality implemented, needs Better-Auth API compatibility fixes before production use.
+> **Status:** Feature-complete with Better-Auth v1.4.5+ compatibility.
+>
+> ⚠️ **Minimum Version:** Requires Better-Auth v1.4.5 or higher due to breaking API changes in the adapter interface.

 A fully generic, type-safe lists/collections plugin for [Better-Auth](https://better-auth.com) that works with any entity type (anime, movies, books, products, etc.).